vitalclick/abidakun/content/index.md

 ---
 layout: Home-2
 seo:
-  title: Web Developer
+  title: Anthony Abidakun - Web Developer & Growth Consultant
-  description: Custom description for this page goes here
+  description: Dedicated to helping businesses thrive in the digital landscape.
+I helps organisations identify and fix the issues they face when trying to reach their goals.
 ---